 There’s no denying the importance of not just motivating employees at work, especially when it comes to improving productivity and reducing turnover rates.
 While no two organizations will find success from the exact same methods, knowing which employee motivation strategies are best-suited for your teams can make all the difference.

 Looking to expand your knowledge in organizational psychology and make a difference in the lives of employees?
-It may be time to pursue your online master’s in organizational psychology or an online MBA in Organizational Leadership from Johnson & Wales University.
+It may be time to pursue your online master’s in Organizational Psychology or an online MBA in Organizational Leadership from Johnson & Wales University.
 With our convenient online format, you can work toward your graduate degree on your own time without having to put other areas of your life on-hold.

 For more information about completing your degree online, complete the Request Info form, call 855-JWU-1881, or email [email protected].